BeatrizNiemeyer/react-calculator/README.md

 # React Calculator
-> A basic calculator built teh useReducer React hook!
+> A basic calculator built using useReducer React hook!

 ## Technologies Used